 • manifestation of anemia.

 The symptoms listed above are the first signs in the early stages of the disease.
-If a suspicion of a pathology is established in connection with the presence of the listed symptoms, it is required to be tested for cancer as soon as possible!
+If a pathology is suspected due to the presence of the listed symptoms, you need to be tested for cancer as soon as possible!

 Diagnostics

-Cancer does not have specific symptoms, it is differentiated with other chronic pathologies of the respiratory system, and a comprehensive examination of the body is required to obtain an accurate diagnostic conclusion.
-Diagnostics is carried out in a comprehensive manner.
-Treatment of any pathology begins with the examination.
+Cancer does not have specific symptoms and can be differentiated from other chronic pathologies respiratory system, and to obtain an accurate diagnostic conclusion requires comprehensive research body.
+Diagnostics are performed comprehensively.
+Treatment of any pathology begins with an examination.

-At the beginning of the study, a biomaterial of blood, urine and feces is taken.
-The blood is tested in three studies:
+At the beginning of the study, biomaterial of blood, urine and feces is collected.
+Blood is tested in three studies:

 • complete blood count (CBC);